Fourier transforms and iterated function systems: Higher dimensions

 \begin{theorem} Let $f : \widehat{\C} \to \widehat{\C}$ be a hyperbolic rational map of degree $d \geq 2$.
 If the associated $J_f \subset \C$ is not contained in a circle, and $\mu_\phi$ is any stationary measure associated to a potential $\phi : C^1(V,\R)$ on an open neighbourhood $V$ of $J_f$, then $\widehat{\mu}_\phi$ has polynomial Fourier decay at infinity. \end{theorem}

 This applied in particular to the conformal measure and the measure of maximal entropy.
 Here Leclerc was working in the hyperbolic regime.
 Now, comparing to Problem \ref{prob:parabolic} in the one-dimensional case, it would be interesting to study what happens to the Fourier decay rate when the Julia set $J_f$ becomes close to something that is known to be Salem or when the map approaches something that might fail to have this.
-For example, if $f_c(z) = z^2+c$ and $J_c$ is the Julia set of $f_c$, then as $c \to 0$, then the Julia set $J_c$ approaches to a circle, which is a Salem set (length measure has decay rate $|\xi|^{-1/2}$ \cite{Mattila2}) as we discussed in the introduction.
+For example, if $f_c(z) = z^2+c$ and $J_c$ is the Julia set of $f_c$, then the Julia set $J_c$ approaches to a circle as $c \to 0$, which is a Salem set (length measure has decay rate $|\xi|^{-1/2}$, see the book by Mattila \cite{Mattila2}) as we discussed in the introduction.
 For this J. Fraser posed the following problem: